 Islington People’s Theatre runs bespoke applied theatre projects from one day workshops to week long programmes.
 Additionally we run weekly sessions in blocks of eight, ten or twelve weeks long, depending on the needs of the group and the partner organisation.

 Islington People's Theatre

-The Indices of Multiple Deprivation (IMD) 2019, ranked Islington as the 53rd most deprived local authority area in England (out of 317 local authorities) and 6th most deprived local authority in London (out of 32) (Islington Council 2020).
+The Indices of Multiple Deprivation (IMD) 2019, ranked Islington as the 53rd most deprived local authority area in England (out of 317 local authorities) and 6th most deprived local authority in London (out of 32) (Islington Council 2021).
 It is a borough of striking social extremes with ‘London’s richest and poorest residents existing side by side, living entirely different lives’ (Cripplegate Foundation 2017).